sidorovichva/sidorovichva/README.md

-- Hi, I’m Adam
+Hi, I’m Adam!

-- I'm interested in Data / ML Engineering, Data Science, MLOps
+I work as an ML Engineer and I'm interested in Data Engineering, Data Science and MLOps.

-- Java, Python, Scala
+I'm proficient in Java and Python, have some working experience with Scala and very passionate about starting to use Rust for my new data related projects.

 <!---
 sidorovichva/sidorovichva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.